 - You can sell or mortgage property while in jail.
 This can be useful if you need the cash to get out.

 - You can trade properties with other players while in jail.

 When you are sent to jail, your turn ends.
-But don't worry, you won't be stuck in jail for long.
-When it's your turn again, you can choose one of four options to get out of jail.
+But do not worry, you will not be stuck in jail for long.
+When it is your turn again, you can choose one of four options to get out of jail.

 - Pay the $50 fine.
 After paying, roll the dice and move your token as normal.